 Our therapy team is constantly available to families via phone calls and email, and our team of Family Facilitators provide ongoing local support to families.
 The Family Facilitators provide a listening ear, assist in sourcing volunteer help, and continually research up-to-date local and national helpful information to families with a child with disabilities.

-Brainwave has three Centres (see below) and runs two satellite clinics in Scotland and Ireland to ensure that families from all over the UK can receive help.
+Brainwave has three Centres (see below) and runs satellite clinics in Scotland and, from May 2016, in London, to ensure that families from all over the UK can receive help.